 A black leather pump

-A high-quality black leather pump with a slender high heel and moderately pointed toe goes with everything and goes anywhere.
+High-quality women's black leather pumps with a slender high heel and moderately pointed toe goes with everything and anywhere.
 This shoe has a timeless style and silhouette that never goes out of fashion.

 A black ballet flat